 May be interest-bearing;

-May be evidenced by a negotiable, transferable or nontransferable certificate, instrument, passbook, book entry, or other similar instrument;
+May be evidenced by a negotiable, transferable, or nontransferable certificate, instrument, passbook, book entry, or other similar instrument;

 Include club accounts (such as a Christmas or Vacation club accounts); and/or

 No eligibility requirements.

 While Regulation D sets a minimum penalty for early withdrawal, the Credit Union may establish a higher penalty.
 However, there are some exceptions to the early withdrawal penalty, including: